FunnelEnvy/generator-optcli/README.md

 #### Project

-Create an optcli Project from within any directory
+Create an optcli Project from within any directory.
+Yo can crate a project in any directory on your system.

 ```bash
 yo optcli:project